Skip to main content

 Others, like Ipamorelin and Hexarelin, are GHRPs, which work on a complementary receptor to amplify this signal and suppress somatostatin, the hormone that shuts down GH release.
 When used in combination, such as CJC-1295 and Ipamorelin, they restore a youthful pattern of pulsatile GH release from the pituitary gland.
 This is a critical distinction from administering synthetic HGH, as it preserves the body’s natural feedback loops, enhancing safety and physiological effect.

-One of the most well-documented effects is the reduction of (VAT).
+One of the most well-documented effects is the reduction of visceral adipose tissue (VAT).
 VAT is the metabolically active fat stored around the internal organs, and it is a potent secretor of inflammatory cytokines that drive insulin resistance and atherosclerosis.
 Clinical trials with Tesamorelin, a GHRH analogue, have demonstrated a significant reduction in VAT, which is directly linked to a lower risk of cardiovascular events.

 By restoring natural growth hormone pulses, specific peptides can reduce inflammatory visceral fat and improve the health of the blood vessel lining.